angoca/db2-nagios-configuration/README.md

 If you are going to define OS clustered databases, you need to preserve the `services_databases_db2_cluster.cfg` file and delete the `services_databases_db2_normal.cfg`.
 Finally, if you are going to define both types of databases you preserve both files.

+## Custom configuration

+You can create your own services configuration file to define your own values inheriting from this configuration.
+This allows to separate templates and global values from specific configuration.

 # Commands